goranb/detroit-data/README.md

-A little hack to visualise some of Detroit's open data
+A little hack to visualize some of Detroit's open data